radustefan2311/Tindog-Site/README.md

 This site was made during the course "The Complete 2022 Web Development Bootcamp” by Dr. Angela Yu.

-Made up from CSS,HTML and BOOTSTRAP 5.
+Made up with CSS,HTML and BOOTSTRAP 5.